gaultier/blog/kahns_algorithm.md

 The way to read this table is:

-- For a given row, all the `1` indicate outgoing edges
+- For a given row, all the `1`'s indicate outgoing edges
-- For a given column, all the `1` indicate incoming edges
+- For a given column, all the `1`'s indicate incoming edges
 - If there is a `1` on the diagonal, it means there is an edge going out of a node and going to the same node.

-There are a lot of zeroes in this table, in the case of a Directed Acyclic Graph (DAG), which is our case.
+There are a lot of zeroes in this table.
 Some may think this is horribly inefficient, which it is, but it really depends on number of nodes, i.e. the number of employees in the organization.
 But note that this adjacency matrix is a concept, it shows what information is present, but not how it is stored.

 For this article, we will store it the naive way, in a 2D array.
 Here are two optimization ideas I considered but have not had time to experiment with:

 - Make this a bitarray.
 We are already only storing zeroes and ones, so it maps perfectly to this format.
 - Since there are a ton of zeroes (in the valid case, a regular employee's row only has one `1` and the CEO's row is only zeroes), it is very compressible.
 An easy way would be to use run-length encoding, meaning, instead of `0 0 0 0`, we just store the number of times the number occurs: `4 0`.
 Easy to implement, easy to understand.
-Its efficiency depends on the situation but we expect few outgoing edges (an employee reports to one, or a few, managers, not to 100+), so a row would compress well, just a few bytes.
+A row compresses to just a few bytes.
 And this size would be constant, whatever the size of the organization (i.e. number of employees) is.

 Wikipedia lists others if you are interested, it's a well-known problem.